 Applying to Warwick

-Once you have decided which course you would like to apply for, please visit the application portal at: https://postgrad.warwick.ac.uk/SWIFT.web/skins/pgapp/login.aspx.
+Once you have decided which course you would like to apply for, please visit: https://warwick.ac.uk/study/postgraduate/apply/.
 If this is your first application, you will need to select the link for new users which will take you to the registration page to create an account.
 Once set up, you can log in and begin completing a new application.
 If you are applying for courses in the Department of Philosophy, or the Sustainable Energy Technologies course in the Department of Engineering, there is a different application process for these courses.
 Further information can be found at the Warwick apply pages link in this paragraph.

 If you are having difficulty completing the online application form please visit the Postgraduate application form help pages here.
 Please use a computer running the Microsoft Windows operating system and not an mobile device such as iPad, iPhone or MacBook, as unfortunately they are not compatible with our online application form.
 Please also ensure that you are using Microsoft Internet Explorer, Google Chrome or Mozilla Firefox as your internet browser.